Dansby Swanson Player Props: Cubs vs. Rays

 Dansby Swanson At The Plate

-- Swanson leads Chicago with a slugging percentage of .422, fueled by 19 extra-base hits.
+- Swanson has an OPS of .788, fueled by an OBP of .368 and a team-best slugging percentage of .420 this season.

-- Among qualifying hitters in MLB action, he ranks 58th in batting average, 34th in on-base percentage, and 90th in slugging.
+- Among qualifying hitters, he ranks 57th in batting average, while his on-base percentage ranks 25th and he is 93rd in slugging.

+- Swanson enters this game on a four-game hitting streak.
+In his last games, he's hitting .333.

-- Looking at the 52 games he has played this season, he's went deep in five of them (9.6%), and in 2.1% of his trips to the plate.
+- He has hit a long ball in 9.4% of his games this season, and 2.1% of his chances at the plate.

-- In 16 games this year (30.8%), Swanson has picked up an RBI, and in six of those games (11.5%) he had more than one.
+- In 16 games this season (30.2%), Swanson has picked up an RBI, and in six of those games (11.3%) he had two or more.
 He has also driven home three or more of his team's runs in one contest.

+- He has scored in 21 of 53 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.